Tailwind CSS Stroke Width

 Chart Legend

-A chart with colored indicators using stroke-width
+A chart with colored indicators using stroke-width for emphasis.

 Skill Chart